-Budapest's Great Market Hall, located in the Pest side of the city, is two floors of food and souvenirs that both locals and visitors love to shop at.
-Shopping at Budapest's Great Market hall can take an hour or more, so make sure you plan some time for browsing and comparing prices if you choose to visit this 19th century-style mall.
+The Great Market Hall in Budapest is located on the Pest side of the city, with two floors of food and souvenirs that both locals and visitors love to shop at.
+Shopping there can take an hour or more, so make sure you plan some time for browsing and comparing prices if you choose to visit this 19th century-style mall.

 The Great Market Hall consists of two floors that sell very different items: traditional Hungarian crafts and souvenirs on the top floor and food on the ground floor.